-CHURCH ADMINISTRATION AND LEADERSHIP
+PM125 CHURCH ADMINISTRATION AND LEADERSHIP 3 CREDITS

 This course considers administrative and leadership principles and practices and relates them to local church organizational needs.
 Church management/leadership is examined within the total context of the practice of ministry and the mission of the Church in the world.
 Models of organization and leadership are examined and developed from a Pentecostal context.

-PM200
+Students will be given the opportunity to develop a church budget which reflects the strategic goals of the local church.

-DISCIPLESHIP IN THE LOCAL CHURCH
+PM200 DISCIPLESHIP IN THE LOCAL CHURCH 3 CREDITS